 When registering for The Bloody Long Walk the Terms & Conditions must be accepted by each individual entrant.
 To see our refund policy click here .
 There are no exceptions to this rule and no refunds will be given for change of mind.

 Your eTicket will be sent to you on the Wednesday prior to the event, to the email address that you used upon registering for the event.

-At the check in tents next to the start line.
-Please arrive at the start area 30 minutes prior to your start wave and bring a digital (on your mobile phone) copy of your eTicket with you to collect your bib.
+Your bib can be collected at the check in tents next to the start area.
+Please bring a digital (on your mobile phone) copy of your eTicket with you to collect your bib.
 There will be timing facilities at the event – your bib number must be visible.

-If you are having problems with our registration form, please contact us on 02 8519 5282 or at email@example.com (please note our hotline is available Mondays, Wednesdays and Fridays 9-3pm)
+If you are having problems with our registration form, please contact us at firstname.lastname@example.org (please note our hotline is available Mondays, Wednesdays and Fridays).

 You must be over 16 to enter alone.
 35km is a bloody long walk so we want to ensure that you are aware of the challenges you might face and have the mental and physical strength to complete the event.

-Children under the age of 16 may still participate, however, they will need to be accompanied by a Parent/Guardian who has consented to the event terms and conditions, at all times during the walk.
+Children under the age of 16 may still walk, however, they will need to be accompanied by an adult at all times during the walk.

 The Bloody Long Walk is owned and operated by the Mito Foundation so 100% of profits go directly to support people affected by mitochondrial disease, find treatments and cures, and fund education and advocacy programs.

 Your hat and drink bottle will be available at the check in tents next to the start line when you collect your bib.

 When you get to the finish line there is a signposted area for you to collect your book and T shirt.